biancasantosphd/biancasantosphd.github.io/_pages/publications.md

 ## Book Chapters
 <hr />

-1. Briscoe, D., Santos, B.S., Tuner Tomaszewicz, C.N., Crowder, L.B.
+1. Briscoe, D., **Santos, B.S.**, Tuner Tomaszewicz, C.N., Crowder, L.B.
 One if by land, two if by sea: New approaches to conserving endangered sea turtles.
 In: *Navigating our way to solutions in marine conservation*, ed.
 Crowder, L.B.
 Open Book Publishers.

 ## Reports
 <hr />